 The global GPS app market has a sky-high potential—its size has reached almost $1 billion in 2021, and its projected horizon is $1,5 billion by 2025.
 The main trends in mobile app development drive the navigation platforms to grow due to in-demand cloud technologies, telecommunications, the Internet of Things, Artificial Intelligence, Augmented Reality, etc.

-Each industry has its window of possibilities in the GPS field.
+Each industry has its window of possibilities in the GPS technology field.
 You can see this on real projects that started with just an idea like you have today.

 On-demand services like taxis and deliveries ride high nowadays.
-Taxi apps require specific features like linking passengers and nearby drivers, providing real-time location tracking, smart maps, and travel duration.
+Taxi mobile applications require specific features like linking passengers and nearby drivers, providing real-time location tracking, smart maps, and travel duration.
 Delivery applications need options for ordering food at the moment, seeing a courier’s location on a map, checking delivery times, etc. Uber, Uber Eats, and Zomato are the biggest players in this field.
 For example, Uber Eats’ revenue exceeded $5 billion in 2021, with nearly 70 million users.
 Here you can learn more on how to build a GPS app even better than Uber.

-Large retail stores like IKEA, Target, and Walmart use geo-tracking applications to extend their in-store bases.
+Large retail stores like IKEA, Target, and Walmart use geo-tracking mobile applications to extend their in-store bases.
 Their clients can find the nearest store and choose delivery service or convenient pickup.
 Providing accurate indoor and outdoor positioning and full designation for clients is the key to raising sales.

 Booking apps have reached 50 million downloads in 2021.
 Here are the examples of successful travel applications:

-Geolocation is widely used on construction sites.
+The geolocation feature is widely used on construction sites.
 For instance, the HubStaff app may prevent rework by checking time and progress with GPS location tracking and use geofencing to create job sites and improve productivity on the site.

 Geo-based augmented reality may be implemented to help with 3D visualizations of entire buildings and separate components on a construction site.

 Many people spend their entire days on mobile devices. eCommerce successfully uses this ability to raise sales.
 Retailers can make relevant offers and deliver demanded services.
-AliExpress, eBay, Amazon are the leaders here.
+AliExpress, eBay, and Amazon are the leaders here.
 At the beginning of 2021, Amazon reached $109 billion with 1.9 million sellers.

 Social media like Instagram and Facebook actively integrate GPS features like geotags for posts, showing advertising to relevant audiences, finding and adding friends, etc.